Exeter University student Alex returned to his parents Dorset home when lockdown started. Three weeks later and he is a non-smoker. This is his story.

 Alex with his Dad and rugby team, first from right

-My throat has been sore, but on the upside, my body has been clearing out the chemicals and toxins.
-It’s made me realise just how toxic it is.
+I felt the health benefits almost immediately.
+My throat was sore, but on the upside, my body was clearing out the chemicals and toxins.
+It made me realise just how toxic it is.

-Rugby is still massive for me.
+Rugby is massive for me.
 I've played since I was four and play for a local club at uni.
-Smoking was starting to impact my playing, so my teammates will be pleased!
-I'm out for a walk every day and the occasional run, and my chest already feels lighter.
-After smoking for a year and a half - to feel this much lighter just three weeks after quitting - I'm looking forward to seeing how I feel by the end of lockdown."
+Smoking was starting to impact my playing.
+During COVID I was out for a walk every day and the occasional run, and my chest already felt lighter.
+After smoking for a year and a half - to feel that much lighter just three weeks after quitting – made me look forward to seeing how I would feel further down the line.

 We’re providing 8-10 weeks of NRT free of charge to help smokers quit smoking.
 Stopping smoking brings immediate health benefits particularly to the heart and lungs.
 Reduce your likelihood of added complications from coronavirus.
 Smokers who register for our smoking cessation support will be able to choose one of three different options available for smokers who would like support to quit smoking: